VForged/elysium-docs/docs/launch-pad-app/ido.md

 ## User Flow

+**Purchase Process:**

 Users can purchase IDO tokens using EUSD.
+Only whitelisted users have access to the buy button for IDO tokens.

+**Allocation Limits:**

+Each tier has a minimum and maximum allocation for purchasing IDO tokens.
+Users cannot purchase less than the minimum allocation for their tier initially.
+Users cannot purchase more than the maximum allocation for their tier.

+**Subsequent Purchases:**

-Only whitelisted users can see the buy button.
-Every tier has minimum allocation and maximum allocation.
-The users can not purchase less than the minimum allocation for 1st time and more than the max allocation in their allocated tier.
-Once they have purchased the minimum allocation amount of tokens then they can buy for a less amount than the minimum allocation but not more than their remaining amount from max allocation.
+Once users have purchased the minimum allocation amount of tokens, they can make subsequent purchases for amounts less than the minimum allocation.

-Once the users invested in any IDO that ido will be shown on their profile page.
-If the IDO’s time is not ended it will be shown in the In-Progress IDOs section.
-When IDO session time ends it is moved into the Claims Available section and the Users can Claim the number of tokens equal to their investment amount.
-Claim Process is One Time only.
-After Claiming Tokens the IDO is moved to Claimed IDOs for the users record to show them all the IDOs they have participated in.
+Users cannot purchase more than their remaining allocation from the maximum allocation.

+**Display on Profile Page:**

+After investing in an IDO, it is displayed on the user's profile page.
+If the IDO session is ongoing, it is shown in the In-Progress IDOs section.

+**Claiming Process:**

+When the IDO session ends, it is moved to the Claims Available section.
+Users can claim a number of tokens equal to their investment amount.
+The claim process is one-time only.

+**Claimed IDOs Section:**

+After claiming tokens, the IDO is moved to the Claimed IDOs section on the user's profile.
+This section serves as a record of all the IDOs the user has participated in.